saifadecha07/OIL-SHOCK-HACK-THAILAND-EARTH-DAY-2026--ML-DEV-DATASCI-/README.md

 I built a FastAPI backend that exposes the model as an application service instead of leaving it buried inside notebooks or scripts.

 What the backend does:

-- accepts shock simulation requests
+- Accepts shock simulation requests
-- returns forecasted downstream impact month by month
+- Returns forecasted downstream impact month by month
-- exposes health and readiness endpoints
+- Exposes health and readiness endpoints
-- separates schema, service, config, and API endpoint layers
+- Separates schema, service, config, and API endpoint layers

-Relevant project areas:
+**Relevant project areas:**
 - `shockwave_backend/app/api/`
 - `shockwave_backend/app/services/`
 - `shockwave_backend/app/schemas/`